jbock-java/jbock/README.md

 jbock is a command line parser that works similar to [airline](https://github.com/airlift/airline) and [picocli.](https://github.com/remkop/picocli)
-While those other parsers scan for annotations at runtime, jbock is an [annotation processor](https://openjdk.java.net/groups/compiler/processing-code.html) and generates Java source code at compile time instead.
+While most of these other tools scan for annotations at runtime, jbock is an [annotation processor](https://openjdk.java.net/groups/compiler/processing-code.html) and generates Java source code at compile time instead.